jccuevas/cpp-docs.es-es/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="parameters"></a>Parámetros
  [in] *bMostrar*
- `TRUE` Si el menú emergente puede mostrar entradas vacías; `FALSE` en caso contrario.
+ TRUE si el menú emergente puede mostrar entradas vacías; FALSE en caso contrario.

 ##  <a name="areallcommandsshown"></a>  CMFCPopupMenu::AreAllCommandsShown